pivotal/docs-tap/tap-gui/plugins/app-live-view-springboot.hbs.md

 This page provides information about the application’s request mappings.
 For each mapping, it displays the request handler method.
-You can view more details of the request mapping such as header metadata of the application.
+You can view more details of the request mapping, such as the header metadata of the application.

 When you click on the request mapping, a side panel appears.
 This panel contains information about the mapping-media types `Produces` and `Consumes`.